 Several SOV deliveries

 Ulstein has developed several SOVs.
-First off was the Siem Moxie (2014) which is operating for Siem Offshore Constructors.
-She often tak on assignments as an Installation Support Vessel in a duo with a cable laying vessel.
-A fourth vessel, the SOV 'Acta Auriga', is underway and scheduled for delivery in 2018.
+First off was the Siem Moxie (2014), now Seaway Moxie, currently operating for Subsea7.
+She often takes on assignments as an Installation Support Vessel in a duo with a cable laying vessel.
+After the deliveries of the Windea La Cour and Windea Leibniz, a fourth vessel, the SOV 'Acta Auriga', was delivered in 2018.
 The vessel, ordered by Acta Marine, is also equipped with the X-STERN.
+A sister vessel is due for delivery in 2019.
+Bernhard Schulte has ordered one more SOV from Ulstein Verft for delivery in 2020.